Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Linear response: discrete modes

 Using that $\gamma_0$ follow the Landau dispersion relation (equation~[\ref{Landau_dispersion_relation}]), and performing the $s$ integrals, we obtain:

 where

 On scales much larger than the Debye length ($k\sigma \ll \omega_\rmP$), $\gamma_0/k\sigma\to 0$, and therefore, $P/Q\to 0$.
 This implies that $\delta_1 \to -\frac{1}{2}$, and therefore

 on large scales.
-In Fig.~\ref{fig:damping_time}, this is evident from the linear decrease with $\nu_\rmc$ (at large $\nu_\rmc$) of the damping time of the most weakly damped modes for the $\omega_\rmP/k\sigma=4.5$ and $2.5$ cases, indicated by the blue and green lines respectively.
+In Fig.~\ref{fig:damping_time}, this is evident from the linear decrease with $\nu_\rmc$ (at large $\nu_\rmc$) of the damping time of the most weakly damped modes for the $\omega_\rmP/k\sigma=4.5$ and $2.5$ cases, indicated by the light and medium dark blue dots respectively.

 Let us now investigate the case of frequent collisions, i.e., when $\nu_\rmc \gtrsim k\sigma$.
 As evident from Fig.~\ref{fig:damping_time}, the modes remain oscillatory but become more strongly damped with increasing $\nu_\rmc$, until a bifurcation occurs and they become non-oscillatory.
 At bifurcation, the complex frequencies of the modes become purely real and negative.
 The bifurcation occurs when $\nu_\rmc \sim 2\omega_\rmP$, i.e., when the mean free path, $\lambda_\rmc = \sigma/\nu_\rmc$, is roughly half the Debye length, $\lambda_\rmD = \sigma/\omega_\rmP$.
 Each bifurcation results in a less damped upper branch and a more damped lower branch.
 For the zeroth order modes (which analytically continue to the least damped Landau modes in the $\nu_\rmc/k\sigma \to 0$ limit), the damping timescale of the upper branch scales as $t_\rmd \sim \nu_\rmc$ while that of the lower branch scales as $t_\rmd \sim 1/\nu_\rmc$ in the $\nu_\rmc \gg 2\omega_\rmP$ limit.
 Hence, the zero-th order Landau branch mode is very weakly damped, albeit non-oscillatory for $\nu_\rmc \gg 2\omega_\rmP$.
 For the higher order modes, the damping timescales of both branches scale as $t_\rmd \sim 1/\nu_\rmc$, i.e., these modes are strongly damped as well as non-oscillatory in the $\nu_\rmc \gg 2\omega_\rmP$ limit.